iobio/minion/_posts/2016-05-26-taxonomer.iobio.md

   - taxonomer.iobio
 ---

-Today we are releasing a new app, [taxonomer.iobo](http://taxonomer.iobio.io), an ultrafast metagenomics analysis web app.
-Taxonomer.iobio is the result of what has been a really fun and productive collaboration between the taxonomer software team and the iobio team.
-You can see all the groups that were part of this on the [about page here](http://taxonomer.iobio/info.html) and read all about what taxonomer does to be so fast and so accurate in the [paper published today in Genome Biology](http://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0969-1).

-###Intro
+We are pleased to release a new, unique web app, [taxonomer.iobio](http://taxonomer.iobio.io), for real-time interactive analysis of metagenomic data, based on the methods published today in a [paper in Genome Biology](http://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0969-1).
+Taxonomer.iobio is the result of what has been a really fun and productive collaboration between the Taxonomer team (the laboratories of [Mark Yandell](http://www.yandell-lab.org/), [Robert Schlaberg](http://healthcare.utah.edu/fad/mddetail.php?physicianID=u0533994), and [Karen Eilbeck](http://eilbeck_lab.topaz.genetics.utah.edu/)  developing a super fast and accurate taxonomic DNA read classification software, and the iobio team in the laboratory of [Gabor Marth](http://marthlab.org/) turning it into an intuitive and interactive web analysis tool.
+Taxonomer has a very wide application area, including clinical diagnostics (see press release from the ARUP Reference Diagnostic Laboratory).
+Here we focus on the web app that can be used as a “microscope” for essentially all types of DNA or RNA sequencing datasets.

+In a nutshell, users of this tool need to specify (but not upload!) a FASTA or FASTQ format sequence file containing either RNA-Seq gene expression data or the output of a DNA sequencing experiment.
+[Taxonmer.iobio](http://taxonomer.iobio.io) streams the first several thousand sequencing reads to Taxonomer which quickly classifies the reads, and returns the results to the analysis app where it is visualized.
+It should only take a few seconds to see the gross biological composition of your data, after which you can dig down into each kingdom (e.g. bacteria, viruses, fungi) to see higher-resolution classification, sometimes down to the species or even strain level.

+### Intro
 First a quick intro to the different parts of taxonomer.iobio.

-####Data Overview
+#### Data Overview
 Taxonomer analyzes the incoming read data in two steps: (1) a binner step, which is shown as a pie chart and (2) a classifier step, which is shown as a sunburst chart.
 The number of reads that are classified are shown in the data overview panel (red arrow below).
 More information regarding why some reads are not classified can be found in the [paper](http://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0969-1).

 <img src="/public/images/blog/tax.iobio_data_overview.png" style="width:100%"/>